 Corticosteroids are medicines that treat inflammation in the body.
+They are some of the naturally-occurring hormones produced by glands and released into the blood stream.
 Corticosteroid overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Corticosteroids come in many forms, including: